huyngho/Cisco-Package-Tracer/README.md

-# Cisco Package Tracer Certification
+# Cisco Package Tracer Certificated
 # Skills: IoT, Network Simulation, Packet Tracer
 # This credential has knowledge and skills to create digital models of IP Networks and IoT Systems using Cisco Package Tracer